MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/4. hpc-R-sweep-optional/README.md

 ## Install the Azure Command Line Interface ##

-1. On the head node, go to http://www.windowsazure.com/en-us/downloads/ and download installer packages for both the **Windows Azure PowerShell** and the **Cross-platform Command Line Interface**.
+1. On the head node, go to http://www.windowsazure.com/en-us/downloads/ and download installer packages for both the **Microsoft Azure PowerShell** and the **Cross-platform Command Line Interface**.

    ![Command Line Tools Download](img/install_cmdline1.png)

-1. Run the Windows Azure PowerShell installer and install to the default location.
+1. Run the Microsoft Azure PowerShell installer and install to the default location.

 1. Run the Cross-platform Command Line Interface installer and install to the default location.

-1. Open a PowerShell window and execute the commands below to configure the Windows Azure Command Line Interface:
+1. Open a PowerShell window and execute the commands below to configure the Microsoft Azure Command Line Interface:

         cd Downloads
         azure account download